The Tamarack Team

 Lauren started at Tamarack as a Fishman camper and hasn’t stopped since!
 She worked as a counselor at Maas, several Travel Trips, and is now entering her fourth summer as part of the Camper Care Team.
 During the off-season, Lauren works as a School Social Worker for Dearborn Schools.
 She attended the University of Michigan where she got a bachelor’s in communications and Spanish, and later a Master of Social Work.
 At camp, Lauren loves a good walk around the lake, eating cucumbers from the Farber Farm, and making friendship bracelets in Omanut.

 Laura has been working at camp for 17 years.
-During the school year she teaches 5th grade at Yeshivas Darchei Torah and Religious School at Temple Israel.
-When Laura is not at camp or school, she enjoys being an Uber driver for my girls, listening to audio books, and crafting and baking.
+During the school year, she teaches 5th grade at Yeshivas Darchei Torah and Religious School at Temple Israel.
+When Laura is not at camp or school, she enjoys being an Uber driver for her girls, listening to audiobooks, and crafting and baking.

 Craig Charnas is a middle school math teacher in Walled Lake.
 He has been teaching in the same school for 19 years.
 The summer of 2020 will be Craig’s 27th.
 He began camp as a TSS and this will be his 5th summer as Head of Senior Side.
 He loves working at camp with his wife and seeing his daughters love camp as much as he does.

 Rachel is a Licensed Master Social Worker and has experience working with children, teens, and their families in a variety of different clinical and educational settings.
 Currently, Rachel provides individual and family therapy through her private practice.
 She is excited to be returning to Tamarack Campers for her third year on the Camper Care team as the Senior Side Social Worker!